UoM-Robotics-Society/HackABot2024/mona_maze/info/README.md

 ## Example Sketches

-This folder contins example sketches on how to use the MONA system, how to communicate between 2 NRF24 modules and other helpful sketches and resources which you may find useful to use.
+This folder contains example sketches on how to use the MONA system, how to communicate between 2 NRF24 modules and other helpful sketches and resources which you may find useful to use.